Using the Time Tool

 The results of the tutorial may vary depending on the user settings and data enabled (online operations, terrain server, dynamic Earth data, etc.).
 It is acceptable to have different results.

-This lesson requires an Internet connection and STK 12.8.
+This lesson requires an internet connection and version 12.8 of the STK software or newer to complete.

 Capabilities covered